NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Method Analysis

-To demonstrate the properties and capabilities of our framework, we used it to perform registration on a variety of 2D example images ($\Omega \subseteq \mathbb{R}^2$) as shown in Figure \ref{fig: demo} and Figure \ref{fig:ablation2D}.
-The 2D brain images have size $144\times 160$, and are slices taken from real 3D MRI.
-All other images have size $144\times 144$, and were hand-drawn Since these examples are fairly simple, we used MSE as the similarity loss and did not include $\mathcal{L}_{mag}$ and $\mathcal{L}_{smt}$.
-Figure \ref{fig:ablation2D} shows the effect of Gaussian smoothing and $\mathcal{L}_{Jdet}$ regularizer on 2D images.
-In addition, based on Figure \ref{fig: demo}, we note that the resulting transformation $\psi$ is
+To demonstrate the properties and capabilities of our framework, we used it to perform registration on a variety of 2D images ($\Omega \subseteq \mathbb{R}^2$) as shown in Figure \ref{fig: demo}.
+The 2D brain images have size $144\times 160$, and are slices taken from real brain MRI.
+All other images have size $144\times 144$, and were hand-drawn.
+We used Mean Squared Error (MSE) for similarity measurement in Eqn~\eqref{eqn: our optim}, and did not include $\mathcal{L}_{mag}$ and $\mathcal{L}_{smt}$.
+Based on Figure \ref{fig: demo}, we note that the resulting transformation $\psi$ is

-\textbf{topology preserving:} While the framework warps the moving image as much as possible to look like the fixed image, it preserves the topology of the moving image in 2D.
-Columns (c) and (d) show that the warped ``donut'' closely resembles the circle, but the hole in its middle remains.
-Columns (g) and (h) illustrates the same concept as two disconnected components will not become connected.
+\textbf{topology preserving:} While the registration warps the moving image as much as possible to look like the fixed image, it preserves the topology of the moving image in 2D.
+Columns (c) and (d) show that the warped ``donut'' closely resemble the circle, but the hole in its middle remains.
+Columns (g) and (h) also illustrate the two disconnected components will not become connected.

-\textbf{diffeomorphic in 2D:} Diffeomorphism is a stronger condition than the preservation of topology since it requires the transformation to be both continuous and differentiable.
-There are no visible holes or folds in the visualization of $\psi$.
-There are few violations if we inspect the Jacobian determinants of the resulting $\phi$, and this can be further reduced by increasing the weight on $\mathcal{L}_{Jdet}$ at the expense of MSE.
-Note that there actually exists no diffeomorphism between $I$ and $J$ for the examples in columns (e)(f) because the sharp corners make $I$'s manifold non-smooth.
-Even so, our framework produces a slightly rounded "cross", as the result of a smooth approximation of $\psi$.
+\textbf{diffeomorphic in 2D:} Diffeomorphism is a stronger condition than the topology preservation since it requires the transformation to be both continuous and differentiable.
+There are no visible folds in the visualization of $\psi$.
+There are few violations if we inspect the Jacobian determinants closely, and this can be further reduced by increasing the weight on $\mathcal{L}_{Jdet}$.
+Note that there actually exists no diffeomorphism between $I$ and $J$, for the examples in columns (e)(f), because the sharp corners make $I$'s manifold non-smooth.
+Even so, our framework produces a slightly rounded ``cross", as the result of a smooth approximation.

 \textbf{enforcing boundary conditions:} Columns (a) (c) (e) (g) (i) show registration without boundary conditions, while the remaining columns fix the grids on all four sides.
 It can be observed that with this boundary condition, the four sides of the resulting $\psi$ remain unchanged.